 Canadian authors receive approx. $10 Million per year/ in average $600, and up to $3,500.

 The Canada Council for the Arts distributes annual payments to Canadian authors through the Public Lending Right (PLR) Program as compensation for the free public access to their books in Canadian public libraries.
+Canada is one of 29 countries with an active public lending right payment program.

 Well, not bad to be a writer in Canada!
 Happy Canada Day!